PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 Here is an ancient copy of the Underway Check Off list we posted – stuff you needed to do prior to takeoff.

 The Front Office: Above is a shot of the Bridge.
-Along the dashboard is the pelorus, underneath, left to right: Windshield wiper switch, Gyro-compass repeater, VRC-46 speaker, pit log (Knot-Ometer), C-1138 remote control for the VRC-46.
+Above the dashboard is the pelorus for taking bearings.
+Underneath, left to right: Windshield wiper switch, Gyro-compass repeater, VRC-46 speaker, pit log (Knot-Ometer), C-1138 remote control for the VRC-46.
 On the panel, left to right: Helm (hydraulic steering), magnetic compass, engine RPM indicators, rudder-angle indicator, throttle/transmission levers, engine warning lights, fire detection warning lights, navigation lights switchboard, cease fire horn buttons for 4 main weapons, and LN-66 radar repeater.
 Along the vertical bulkhead are 2 weather tight H-169/U handset holders (HF and UHF usually patched to them) and a small door hiding the ARC-27 UHF radio control box.
 The sound powered phones were usually worn by the OOD but sometimes the helmsman depending upon the evolution.
 Off to the right out of the photo are the depth indicator, General Quarters and Collision Alarm switches.
 Behind the bridge crew are 2 weatherproof speakers for the radios (loud!).
 The Ray 50 VHF Marine Band radio was mounted behind the watertight door down to CIC but the door was kept open while underway.
 Photo: Tim Sammons

 Hull / Overall Design:

 As stated earlier, the hull of PTF-17, like the Norwegian boats was made of wood, 7 different kinds I was told.
 Oak keel, mahogany planking, ash frames, elm stringers, douglas fir plywood decks etc. The Trumpy-built boats were built in the US but the keels and stem assemblies were apparently imported from Norway as part of the licensing deal.
-The boats were 80 feet long with a 24 foot beam, 6 feet wider than the WWII Elco boats.
+The boats were 80 feet long with a 24 foot beam, 6 feet wider (but the same length) than the WWII Elco boats.
 This permitted the installation of more weapons, equipment and crew, and especially to contain ten 600 gallon diesel fuel tanks amidships.
 This was a “planning hull” and above about 25 knots or so, the entire sides from the chine to the rub rail and the entire transom were dry.
 Above 30 knots, the Bull Nose would drop and you were cooking.

-The bad news was that broad beam made operation is rough water pretty tough as it would not slice down through the waves like a narrower hull would.
+The bad news was that broad beam made operation in rough water pretty tough as it would not slice down through the waves like a narrower hull would.
 We came down so hard sometimes the shock would trip circuit breakers on the main switchboard OFF as the breaker handles kept going down but the boat didn’t.
 It was also tough on legs, knees and ankles at times.
 It wasn’t the North Atlantic but Lake Michigan had some very rough weather with big waves but since the fetch was relatively short, the wave period was fast (they were close together).
 You didn’t go up and down on swells, you tended to crash through them.
 As a consequence, of the several hundred photo’s I took at CRD21, I have very few of PTF’s at-speed; you were trying too hard just to hang on and holding a camera steady (or keeping it dry) wasn’t going to happen.

 The Great Lakes supposedly has the highest number of shipwrecks per square mile than any other body of water on earth – I believe it.
 Lake Michigan alone has over 3000 shipwrecks of substantial size plus innumerable smaller pleasure craft.
 The 730 foot Edmund Fitzgerald ore freighter encountered such weather in Lake Superior and disappeared and sank without a trace or even a distress call.